alexandra-simeonova/drafts/navigation-parameters-reference.md

 - **navigationContext** contains a named node that is mainly for use in combination with a dynamic **pathSegment** to start navigation from a dynamic node using ` LuigiClient.linkManager().fromContext('contextname')`.
 - **context** sends the specified object as context to the view.
 Use this parameter in combination with the dynamic **pathSegment** to receive the context through the context listeners of **Luigi Client**.
 This is an alternative to using the dynamic value in the **viewUrl**.
 - **defaultChildNode** sets the child node that Luigi activates automatically if the current node has no **viewUrl** defined.
 Provide **pathSegment** of the child node you want to activate as a string.
-- **isolateView** renders the view in a new frame when you enter and leave the node.
-This setting overrides the same-domain frame re-usage.
-The **isolateView** is disabled by default.
 - **keepSelectedForChildren** focuses the navigation on its current hierarchy, omitting the display of children.
 - **icon** is the name of an icon, without the `sap-icon--` prefix.
 Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
 The icon is displayed next to the node label in the side navigation or instead of the label in the top navigation.
 - **hideSideNav** if set to `true`, the left navigation disappears when you click the affected node.
 It is set to `false` by default.